ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Here are few subsystems I have that help me scale:

-- Breaking down Big Tasks into Smaller Tasks
+1. ✅ Breaking down Big Tasks into Smaller Tasks
-- Breaking Todo Column Into Multiple Columns
+2. Breaking Todo Column Into Multiple Columns
-- Breaking In-Progress Column Into Multiple Columns
+3. Breaking In-Progress Column Into Multiple Columns
-- Breaking Done Column Into Multiple Column
+4. Breaking Done Column Into Multiple Column
-- Dashboard Board For Faster Planning
+5. Dashboard Board For Faster Planning
-- Debrief Column for Continuous Improvement and Learning
+6. Debrief Column for Continuous Improvement and Learning
-- Knowledge Base Columns for Long Term Reference
+7. Knowledge Base Columns for Long Term Reference
-- Weekly Inbox Card for Quick Capture and Consolidation
+8. Weekly Inbox Card for Quick Capture and Consolidation

 ### Breaking down Big Tasks into Smaller Specific Tasks

-A big step is comprised of many smaller steps.

-If you have a big task, you want to be able to break down it into smaller achievable tasks.

-For example, launching a new website involves
+To tackle large tasks effectively, breaking them down into smaller, achievable tasks is essential.

+Example: Launching a New Website
+Consider the task of launching a new website.
+This can be broken down into several specific steps:

-- learning about how to launch
+- Learning about website launches
-- signing up for a service
+- Signing up for a hosting service
-- defining the content
+- Defining the content
-- writing the content
+- Writing the content
+- Designing the layout
+- Testing the website
-- etc.
+- Promoting the launch

-A big step is comprised of many smaller steps.

-By breaking down a card well, you'll find you are able to do the task better.
-You are able to understand with better clarity.

-There are a few ways to break a task in Trello.

-- Into Cards
-- Into Checklists
+**Benefits of Breaking Down Tasks**

+By breaking down a big task into smaller steps, you can:

+- **Improve Clarity**: Understand the task better and identify specific actions needed.
+- **Enhance Manageability**: Make the task less overwhelming and more achievable.
+- **Boost Motivation**: Experience a sense of accomplishment as you complete smaller tasks.

+**Methods in Trello**

+In Trello, you can break down tasks in two primary ways:

+- **Cards**: Create individual cards for each sub-task.
+This is especially useful for tasks that span multiple weeks or months.
+- **Checklists**: Use checklists within cards for more detailed breakdowns.
+This is ideal for complex tasks that have many smaller components.

 Usually, if I have a task which is multiple months, I'll break it down into a bunch of smaller cards that I can take action on in about a week.